 A second chance banking account helps you rebuild your banking history and store cash.
 This history can have significant ramifications for future opportunities.
 For example, your banking history can impact how much financing you get for a home.
 For instance, mortgage underwriters will look at your banking history and other details to assess if you need a mortgage.
 A bank account also lets you accrue interest, and your money gets insured by the federal government.
 Unfortunately, you do not have that same guarantee if you lose the money in your wallet.

 Some second chance bank accounts can even improve your spending with valuable insights, limits, and reminders.
 These accounts can strengthen your discipline and help you stay in control of your finances.
-In addition, having a bank account assist with your goals can help you reach them faster.
+In addition, having a bank account can assist you with your goals and help you reach them faster.

 What to Look for in Second Chance Bank Accounts